 This T 188 is built to original specs and for sale here.
-Bobbin with pins make it possible to mount direct to any PCB or to connect to with Pinout PCB.
+Bobbin with pins make it possible to mount direct to any PCB (not drip´ s !) or to connect to the Pinout PCB.

-With the help of an experienced trafo winder ( thanks to Enzo !) and one of the rare german sources of EI 48 mumetal core material still being produced in Germany we were able to develop a replica of the venerable T188.
+With the help of an experienced trafo winder (thanks to Enzo !) and one of the rare german sources of EI 48 mumetal core material still being produced in Germany we were able to develop a replica of the venerable T188.
 Grading has changed over time, but this material is something in between "Dynamoblech IV", the old (pre WWII) core material for transformers and a modern equivalent.
-I´ m not quite sure, the old "german gun - material" does in fact produce the desired "sound".
+I doubt, the old "german gun - material" does in fact produce the desired "sound".

 Anyhow, reason enough to give it a go.

 We deconstructed an original HAUFE T 188, to see how it was wound - arrangement of coils, interlacing, thickness of wires etc.

 Static screening as used in the original.
 With the start of the batch production we found proper copper strip, which works optimally in reducing capacitance.
 Gathering more information I used the contacts I had to people engaged with the company originally producing these parts in Usingen/Germany.

 Our MD 188 MK I has 2 primary windings with 290 DCR each, 1 secondary with a center tap and a total of 590 DCR.